WHAT CAUSES MENOPAUSAL SYMPTOMS?

 WILL I HAVE MENOPAUSAL SYMPTOMS?

 Every woman’s menopausal experience is unique; she may experience all of these symptoms or none of them.
 Some women may find the transition barely noticeable while others find it life altering.
-Menopausal women who experience no symptoms at all may be less inclined to consider hormone use if they believe HRT is only for the relief of symptoms and are not aware of its preventive health care benefits.
+Menopausal women who experience no symptoms at all may be less inclined to consider hormone use if they believe hormone replacement is only for the relief of symptoms and are not aware of its preventive health care benefits.

 WHAT ARE THE SYMPTOMS OF MENOPAUSE?